csxark/csxark/README.md

 ### Glad to see you here!
 I’m a full-stack developer focused on building scalable, high-performance web applications.

-I work primarily with TypeScript, JavaScript, React, Next.js, Tailwind CSS, and build reliable backends using Node.js, Express, Django, and databases like PostgreSQL, MongoDB, MySQL, and Supabase.
+I work primarily with TypeScript, JavaScript, React, Next.js, Tailwind CSS, and build reliable backends using Node.js, Express, Django, and databases like PostgreSQL, MySQL, and Supabase.

 I enjoy designing systems that are simple yet powerful, writing clean APIs, optimizing data flows, and turning ideas into production-ready software.
 I also explore system design, performance optimization, and modern web technologies.